Yilun-D/DL-proj-rice-image-classification/README.md

 # Deep Learning project S23: Rice image classification
 ## Description
-An image classification where we predict a label.
-We used Three types of model:
+In this image classification task, our goal is to predict a label for given images.
+We've employed three distinct types of models:
 ### A convolutional Neural Network Model, using Pytorch Framework
 A deep learning model, we aim to achieve a thorough understanding of the model's performance subtleties, as well as remarkable classification accuracy.
 ### An SVM model,